khanlab/cvpl_tools/docs/GettingStarted/setting_up_the_script.rst

         with dask.config.set({'temporary_directory': TMP_PATH}):
             client = Client(threads_per_worker=6, n_workers=1)
             viewer = napari.Viewer(ndisplay=2)
-            viewer.add_ome_zarr_array_from_path(...)  # add a large ome zarr image viewer.show(block=True)  # here all threads available will be used to fetch data to show image
+            viewer.add_image(...)  # add a large ome zarr image viewer.show(block=True)  # here all threads available will be used to fetch data to show image

-Napari utilizes all threads on the current process to load chunks from the image when we drag mouse to navigation across chunks.
-With typical dask setup, however, worker threads spawned by the :code:`Client()` call take up all threads except one for the main thread.
-If viewer.show(block=True) is called on the main thread, then Napari viewer does not get the rest of the threads, and the loading speed is slow (working but with some lagging).
-The issue is not in adding the image to the viewer, but in the call to viewer.show() where the loading happens.
-I also found that the loading speed is slow regardless if the value of threads_per_worker is set to 1 or more in the Client() initialization.
+Napari utilizes all threads on the current process to load image chunks when we navigation camera across chunks.
+With typical dask setup, however, threads spawned by the :code:`Client()` take up all threads except the main thread.
+If :code:`viewer.show(block=True)` is called on the main thread, then Napari viewer does not get the rest of the threads, and loading speed is slow.
+The issue is not in adding the image to the viewer, but in the call to :code:`viewer.show()` where the loading happens.
+It's slow regardless if the value of :code:`threads_per_worker` is 1 or more.

-My solution: Since a running dask Client object seems to be the cause of the problem, calling client.close() before viewer.show(block=True) solves the problem:
+Calling :code:`client.close()` to release threads before :code:`viewer.show(block=True)` solves the problem:

 .. code-block:: Python

-    viewer.add_ome_zarr_array_from_path(...)  # adding image itself does not take too much time client.close()  # here resources are freed up viewer.show(block=True)  # threads are now available to fetch data to show image
+    viewer.add_image(...)  # adding image itself does not take too much time client.close()  # here resources are freed up viewer.show(block=True)  # threads are now available to fetch data to show image

-This does mean any Napari will not use the cluster if images are added as dask arrays, though Dask arrays are processed multithreaded by default without the need of a cluster.

 Dask Logging Setup
 ******************